Giovaniavs/nestjs-node-challenge/README.md

 # REST API Ecommerce NestJS challenge

 NestJS challenge of a selective process to be made within a week.
 The system is divided into User, Client, Product, Order, Order Items, and Selling Reports entities containing different types of relationships.
-Also, the main features are Authentication, Permission, and Clients and Products Management.
+The main features are Authentication, Permission, and Clients and Products Management.
 The API is connected with AWS S3 and deployed on EC2, based on a Clean architecture and documented on Swagger.

 ## Table of Contents